decentration/TShiba/README.md

 ## Intro

-This is an experiment by the Terra Shiba to create a smart contract (EVM) blockchain.
+This is an experiment by the Terra Shiba community to create a smart contract (EVM) blockchain.
 The chain will have sophisticated governance, that allows for on-chain voting for seamless upgrades.
-It will also have a treasury that the community can vote on to fund.
-The aim is for TShiba to be interoperable with various chains.
+It will also have a treasury that the community can vote on to fund treasury proposals.
+The aim is for TShiba to be interoperable with many other networks, including Polkadot, Kusama, Ethereum, IBC, XBC and Edgeware.

 ## Getting Started